hareemYashal/James-Phifer-Labs/README.md

 # Comprehensive PDF Extraction System

-A powerful PDF extraction system that uses Google Gemini 2.0 Flash to extract all fields, values, and checkboxes from Chain-of-Custody Analytical Request Documents.
-This system provides both a web API and command-line interface for comprehensive PDF data extraction.
+A powerful PDF extraction system that uses Google Gemini 2.5 Flash to extract all fields, values, and checkboxes from Chain-of-Custody Analytical Request Documents.
+This system provides both a web API and command-line interface for comprehensive PDF data extraction with intelligent field mapping and sample comment support.

 ## Features

 - **Comprehensive Field Extraction**: Extracts every single field, value, and detail from PDF documents
+- **Intelligent Field Mapping**: Automatically maps extracted fields to standardized output categories
+- **Sample Comment Support**: Extracts and includes sample comments for each sample
 - **Checkbox Detection**: Identifies all checkboxes (both box-style and bracket-style `[ ]`) and their states
 - **Sample ID Mapping**: Maps which Sample IDs are checked for which Analysis Requests
 - **Data Deliverables Checkboxes**: Extracts Level II, III, IV, Equis, and Others options